 This group values open discussion, mutual support, acceptance of diverse people, and involvement in social ministries.
 With varied ages but tilting toward younger adults, we begin our time together with reflective prayer practices, then explore questions of faith, biblical interpretation, and cultural relevance.

-This large group of diverse ages values questions, discussion, active service projects, and mutual care and support.
+This warm-hearted group of diverse ages values questions, discussion, service projects, and mutual care and support.
 Our discussions often follow the Revised Common Lectionary as we explore how biblical texts matter to us and our world.

 This group seeks community through study, service, and shared life experiences.
 We range in age, with many empty nesters who have not yet retired.
 We often choose multiweek biblical and topical studies and enjoy shared service projects and social gatherings.